Welcome to CAN CAN CAR FINANCE LIMITED’s (“CCCF”) privacy notice.

-CCCF is the data controller and is responsible for your personal data (referred to as CCCF, we, us or our in this privacy notice).
+CCCF is the controller and is responsible for your personal data (referred to as CCCF, we, us or our in this privacy notice).

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

-This version was last updated on 1 September 2020.
+This version was last updated on 18 August 2023.